4 Writing Your Future

 3. Improve your written communication skills using some simple writing and reading exercises that will improve any job applications you make

-4.2 Writing as a soft social skill
+4.2 Writing as a Soft Social Skill

 Your soft social skills will take a life time to develop and can be really hard use.
 Why?
 Because soft skills are about communicating with and understanding other people so that you can work together as a team toward a shared goal.
 Despite their misleading name, soft skills can be hard to use and are often underestimated or overlooked.